snakehaihai/Extroperceptive_sensor_calibration/README.md

 Failure case
 1. If your initial guess is too far from the actual case, there is a high chance it might not find a proper result.
 Try to input a proper one
 2. If somehow the resulting fisher information matrix goes into the degenerative case or put the other word, det(FIM)=0 .
 There would be no solution as the hessian is non-invertible.
 Thus the update process can not run.
 Try to record another set of data
+3. Sensor data reqires to have a at least 1 cross point for each of the two sensor.
+For total none overlap case, there is no way to calibrate them without ground truth position.